smart-edge-open/specs/doc/architecture.md

 - **Dataplane Service**: Steers traffic towards applications running on the Edge Node or the Local Break-out Port.
 There are 2 options for dataplane when using Kubenetests.
   - Option 1: Using OVN/OVS as Dataplane - recommended dataplane when incoming and outgoing flows are based on pure IP.
     - Implemented using [kube-ovn](https://github.com/alauda/kube-ovn)
-    - Provides IP based Five tuple based flow filtering and forwarding
+    - Provides IP 5-tuple based flow filtering and forwarding
     - Same Interface can be used for Inter-App, management, Internet and Dataplane interface
   - Option 2: Utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
 It is implemented in C lang using DPDK for high performance IO.
 This is the recommended dataplane when incoming and outgoing flows is mix of pure IP + S1u (GTPu).
     - Provide Reference ACL based Application specific packet tuple filtering
     - Provide reference GTPU base packet learning for S1 deployment
     - Provide reference Simultaneous IP and S1 deployment
     - Provide Reference API for REST/grpc to C API
-    - Future enhancement of UE based traffic steering for authentication (not there now)
+    - Future enhancement of UE based traffic steering for authentication
     - Reference implementation which does not depend on EPC implementation
     - Reference Packet forwarding decision independent of IO
     - Implement KNI based interface to Edge applications running as Containers/POD